milostomic/implementation-guides/netverify/netverify-retrieval-api.md

 - You must use the [status retrieval](/netverify/netverify-retrieval-api.md#retrieving-status) for all requests until the transaction is no longer in PENDING status.
 - If the transaction status is DONE or FAILED (not pending), retrieve details and image(s) once.
--  Maximum of 10 consecutive retrieval attempts after successful image acquisition <br />(SDK/Web: User journey finshed; API: after performNetverify API call)<br />
+-  Maximum of 10 consecutive retrieval attempts after successful image acquisition <br />(SDK/Web: User journey finshed; API: after ID Verification API call)<br />
   * If a final result is not available after 10 attempts, you are allowed to perform an additional retrieval call once per day.
 - Request timings recommendation:
   * 40, 60, 100, 160, 240, 340, 460, 600, 760, 940 seconds